Elliptic Interface Problem approximated by CutFEM: II. A posteriori error analysis based on equilibrated fluxes: Reliability

-This theorem shows that the weighted $H^1$ semi-norm of the error is bounded by the main estimator $\eta$ with a reliability constant equal to $1$, as expected.
-The additional estimator $\eta_{\Gamma}$ and the higher-order term $\epsilon(\Omega)$ in (\ref{eq:reliab}) are multiplied by a constant which is independent of the mesh size, the diffusion coefficients, and the mesh/interface configuration.
+This theorem shows that the weighted $H^1$ semi-norm of the error is bounded by the global estimator $\eta+\eta_{\Gamma}$ plus the higher order term $\epsilon(\Omega)$, with a reliability constant which is independent of the mesh size, the diffusion coefficients, and the mesh/interface configuration.
+In addition, the constant in front of the main estimator $\eta$ is equal to $1$, as expected.

+\begin{remark} The price to pay for obtaining a reliability constant independent of the mesh/interface geometry was to weight the estimator $\tilde {\eta}_T$ on a cut triangle by $\sqrt{h_T}/\sqrt{h_T^{min}}$, which arises from our definition of $I_h$.
+Although this factor may become unbounded, it does not seem to influence the estimator's behavior in the numerical tests.
+If one is able to construct a continuous interpolation $I_hu_h$ of $u_h$, for which the interpolation error is fully robust with respect to the mesh/interface configuration, then the factor $\sqrt{h_T}/\sqrt{h_T^{min}}$ would disappear. \end{remark}